-- a.
-To ensure the automated Part 77 obstruction criteria and the military Part 77 obstruction criteria conflict analysis programs consider all known plans on file, the regional Airports Division is responsible for maintaining the automated airport/runway database. - 1.
-Either the Airports Division or the Airports District Office must enter the ultimate airport reference point for any proposed public-use or military airport into the database within two working days from receipt of the information. - 2.
-Either the Airports Division or the Airports District Office must enter any change of airport status from private-use to public-use into the database within two working days from receipt of the information.
+a.
+To ensure the automated 14 CFR part 77 obstruction criteria and the military 14 CFR part 77 obstruction criteria conflict analysis programs consider all known plans on file, the regional Airports Division Responsible Airspace Staffer (RAS) is responsible for maintaining the automated airport/runway database b.
+RAS must enter:

+- 1. The ultimate airport reference point for any proposed public-use or military airport into the database as soon as possible. - 2.
+Any change of airport status from private-use to public-use into the database as soon as possible.
 As workload permits, information on private-use airports must also be entered into the database. - 3.
-Either the Airports Division or the Airports District Office must enter all other public-use and military airport/runway information in the database within 10 working days from receipt of the information. - b.
-Airports must resolve and correct any discrepancies that have been identified in the automated airport/runway database. - c.
+All other public-use and military airport/runway information in the database as soon as possible. - c.
+Airports must resolve and correct any discrepancies that have been identified in the automated airport/runway database. - d.
 Any required corrections must be forwarded to AIS.